 We hope that this article has provided you with a comprehensive overview of how to carry out a site migration whilst keeping your SEO intact.
 We understand that this is a lot to take in, especially if migrating a website is an uncharted territory for your organisation.

 If you’re planning on relaunching your website, the team at Yellowball are on hand to provide expert advice.
-Based in Central London, our SEO agency works with companies across all sectors, with a diverse range of skills we’re sure could be used to your benefit.
+Our London SEO agency works with companies across all sectors, with a diverse range of skills we’re sure could be used to your benefit.
 Get in touch with our team of specialists by calling 0203 176 7662, or email us to request further information.